 Inside Cabins

-Inside cabins can be the most budget-friendly choice.
+Inside cabins can be the most budget-friendly option.
 They may work for families who plan to spend most of their time around the ship and only use the room to sleep and shower.

 The downside is space.
 For a family of four, an inside cabin can feel tight quickly.
-If the budget allows, compare an oceanview, balcony, or connecting room setup before deciding.
+If the budget allows, compare an oceanview, balcony, family cabin, or connecting-room setup before deciding.

 Balcony Cabins

 Balcony cabins are often a strong fit for families.
-Parents can sit outside while kids rest, and the extra natural light makes the room feel less cramped.
+Parents can sit outside while kids rest, and the extra light can make the room feel more comfortable.

-For warm-weather cruises in the Caribbean or Bahamas, a balcony can add a lot to the experience.
+For warm-weather cruises in the Caribbean or Bahamas, a balcony can add a lot to the experience, especially on sea days or scenic sail-ins.

 Connecting Cabins